jagpreet20csz0010-lgtm/Trip-energy-demand-estimation-for-battery-electric-buses-in-urban-public-transport/README.md

 ## Features
 - Dataset and python code to model TED (trip energy demand) of BEBs.
-- Example scripts to reproduce results.
+- Python scripts to reproduce results.

 ## Dataset Description and Data Dictionary